MIDL-Conference/midl-website-2020/pages/registration.md

 ## Accommodations

 [Hotel Monville](https://www.hotelmonville.com) -- just across the street of the confererence venue -- offers a discounted price for MIDL participants.
-A discount code will be sent in the e-mail upon registration, offering a rate of 199$ (+ taxes) per night.
+A discount code will be sent by e-mail upon registration, offering a rate of 199$ (+ taxes) per night.

 ![Hotel Monville](https://www.hotelmonville.com/wp-content/uploads/2019/10/Cover-1-1.png)